 On this page

-With years of experience and evidence-based practice, the HEY Project is supporting more young people than ever, changing their lives and making a difference to their mental health and wellbeing.
+With years of lived experience, expertise, and evidence-based practice, the HEY Partners and Grants are supporting more LGBTIQA+ young people than ever.
+We are committed to supporting young people in their self-discovery and pride, to connecting them with each other and their community, and to improving their overall mental health and wellbeing.

-The HEY Project is funded and supported by the Victorian Government.
+HEY is proudly funded and supported by the Victorian Government.

 Youth Affairs Council Victoria is the peak body and leading policy advocate on young people's issues in Victoria.

 Provides online support, referrals, recommendations and resources for the greater trans and gender diverse community in Victoria.

 Based at Sunbury and Cobaw Community Health, WayOut promotes the rights, mental health and wellbeing of LGBTIQA+ young people in the Macedon Ranges.

 WayOut Wodonga promotes the rights, health and wellbeing of LGBTQIA+ young people in Albury Wodonga and surrounds.